agnesoft/adb/documentation/design_specification_query.md

 The referenced type names serve also as the name of the instances.
 It simplifies the syntax and identification that is inferred from the context.
 But it also has limitations in that it is not possible to have two variables of the same type used in the same context.
 Use an `alias` to create a new type for a different purpose (e.g. `Id`, `Count` or `Distance` all being aliases of `int64` or each other).
 The local variable, field or argument names need to be invented by the code generator.

-Special case are constructors that can be called as any function (with object's fields as arguments) to construct an object (e.g. in a return expression).
+Constructors of objects are special case.
+These can be called as any function by calling the object type with object's fields as arguments (e.g. in a return expression).

 Examples: